 Rooms shared between 2 people

-All linen provided
+All linen and towels provided

 Full kitchen (self-catered)